pirafrank/fpiracom/pages/projects.md

 Collection of OS X utilities to speed up your productivity and take care of your OS X environment.

 #### [Battery Life Extender](https://github.com/pirafrank/battery_life_extender)
-The niblest solution of a battery life extender for OS X.
+The niblest solution of a battery life extender for OS X. Take care of your Macbook.

 #### [CLI utils](https://github.com/pirafrank/CLI_utils)
 Useful bash hacks at your fingertips.
 For Linux and OS X.